chadgh/django-advanced-training/docs/features/contrib.messages.md

 #### Message Storage

 The messages framework stores the messages in what is known as a storage backend.
 These backends must extend from the `BaseStorage` class found in [storage/base.py](https://github.com/django/django/blob/master/django/contrib/messages/storage/base.py#L43) in the messages framework code.
-As the doc string for the class says, all children classes that want to implement a new storage backend must implement two methods: `_get` and `_store`.
+The `BaseStorage` class' doc string states that all children classes that implement a new storage backend must implement two methods: `_get` and `_store`.

 ```python
 # message storage backend _get method signature.